laura-ash/recipe-collection/README.md

 ### Colours:
 The colour scheme chosen was bright which was intended to echo the fun side to cooking and sharing recipes.
-I went for a colour scheme that showed darker pastels, so they still had that bright and enjoyable look, but were a bit bolder than the average pastel to ensure readability. \
+I went for a colour scheme that showed darker pastels, so they still had that bright and enjoyable look, but were a bit bolder than the average pastel to ensure readability.

-- Primary: #ffbcbc This coral pink colour was chosen for the nav bar.
+- Primary: #ffafb0 This coral pink colour was chosen for the logo.
-- Secondary: #99d8d0 This greenish blue shade was perfect for other elements of the site, and compliments the pink well.
+- Secondary: #52057b This purple shade was perfect for other elements of the site, and compliments the pink well.
+It was used for headings to add a splash of colour.
-- Additional: b7efcd This sea green was used for any other contrasting elements, which also matches the above two colours.
+- Additional: #686d76 This charcoal grey was perfect for the nav bar headings and body text, as it is slightly less harsh than black but still very readable.

 ### Images:
 The images on the website were chosen specifically to encourage people to get cooking.
 These show images of different delicious recipes, and people enjoying their time in the kitchen.